sdetmharinavi/hnvtx/scripts/output.md

     // Status Filter
     if (filters.status) {
-        // The filter value comes as a string 'true'/'false' from the URL/Select const statusBool = filters.status === 'true';
+        const statusBool = filters.status === 'true';
         filtered = filtered.filter(s => s.status === statusBool);
     }